South Florida Financial Advisor Suspended for Improperly Borrowing Money from an Elderly Investor

 Speak to a Miami FINRA Arbitration Lawyer Today

-At Carlson & Associates, P.A., our Miami investment fraud attorneys are strong, aggressive advocates for investor rights.
+At Carlson & Associates, P.A., our Miami investment fraud attorneys are strong, experienced advocates for investor rights.
 We have deep experience representing investors in FINRA arbitration and securities litigation.
 If you suffered losses after making a loan to a financial advisor, we can help.
 To set up a strictly private case evaluation, please call us today.
 With an office in Miami, we represent clients throughout Florida.